|

 city.

-Left: A rather
+Left: A small and rather

 fuzzy